 But the sector is still heavily derided and misunderstood by some.

+The Harmony of the Seas is just one of them.
 Having stayed on the megaship, we thought we’d independently address some of the thoughts and concerns expressed by readers of various leading websites…

 “Imagine being on one of those sun loungers with about 100 others sunbathing near you.
 Looks about as enjoyable as being on a crowded Tube train”